Der-Henning/tgtg/README.md

 You can run the scanner manually if you need it, add it to your startup or create a system service.

 The executables for Windows and MacOS are not signed by Microsoft and Apple, which would be very expensive.
-On Mac you need to hold the control key while opening the file and on Windows you need to confirm the displayed dialog.
+On Mac you have to hold the control key while opening the file and on Windows you have to confirm the displayed dialog.

 ### Run with Docker